 2. Now, type “cmd” and then press Ctrl+Shift+Enter.

 Command Prompt window will be opened with Administrative rights.

-4. Now, from the list of the connection settings look out for the adapter settings you are looking for ( for us, it is “WiFi” settings).
+4. Now, find out right connection which are using ( for us, it is “WiFi” settings).

-Note down the data of the adapter (IPv4 Address, Subnet Mask and Default Gateway).
+Carefully note down the adapter configuration (IPv4 Address, Subnet Mask, and Default Gateway).

 Minimize Command Prompt window.

 5. By pressing Windows key+R you can open up a Run terminal.

 6. Now, type “ncpa.cpl” and hit Enter.

 7. Right-click on the adapter and then click on “Properties” to modify the properties.